 The entities participating in the HSHS OHCA include;

-In Illinois: St. Elizabeth’s Hospital, Belleville; St. Joseph’s Hospital, Breese; St. Joseph’s Hospital, Highland; St. Mary’s Hospital, Decatur; St. Anthony’s Memorial Hospital, Effingham; St. Anthony’s Home Health; St. Anthony’s Hospice; St. Mary’s Hospital, Streator; St. John’s Hospital, Springfield; St. John’s Hospital Home Health; St. John’s Hospice; St. John’s Hospital Home Infusion; St. Francis Hospital, Litchfield; Clinton County Rural Health; Prairie Cardiovascular Consultants; HSHS Medical Group
+In Illinois: HSHS St. Elizabeth’s Hospital, Belleville; HSHS St. Joseph’s Hospital, Breese; St. Joseph’s Hospital Immediate Care 365; HSHS St. Joseph’s Hospital, Highland; HSHS Holy Family Hospital, Greenville; St. Mary’s Hospital, Decatur; St. Anthony’s Memorial Hospital, Effingham; HSHS Home Care Southern Illinois; HSHS Hospice Southern Illinois; HSHS St. John’s Hospital, Springfield; St. John’s Hospital Home Health; St. John’s Hospice; St. John’s Hospital Home Infusion; St. John’s Surgery Center, Montvale; St. John’s Surgery Suites; Prairie Diagnostic Center at St. John’s Hospital; St. John’s Children’s Hospital; HSHS St. Francis Hospital, Litchfield; Clinton County Rural Health; Prairie Cardiovascular Consultants; HSHS Medical Group; Joslin Diabetes Center – Affiliate at HSHS Medical Group

-In Wisconsin: St. Vincent Hospital, St. Vincent Home Health Care, St. Vincent Hospital Renal Dialysis Center and St. Mary’s Hospital Medical Center in Green Bay; St. Nicholas Hospital, St. Nicholas Home Health & Hospice and St. Nicholas Hospital Renal Dialysis Center in Sheboygan; Sacred Heart Hospital, Sacred Heart Heart & Vascular Center, Sacred Heart Obstetrics & Gynecology Clinic and Sacred Heart Behavioral Health Center in Eau Claire; Sacred Heart Head & Neck Center and Sacred Heart Renal Dialysis Center in Eau Claire and Chippewa Falls; Sacred Heart Family Care in Arcadia and Osseo; St. Joseph’s Hospital and St. Joseph’s Home Health & Hospice in Chippewa Falls; St. Joseph’s Hospital Occupational Health and Medicine and St. Joseph’s Hospital Wound Care in Chippewa Falls and Eau Claire; LE Phillips-Libertas Treatment Center in Chippewa Falls; and Libertas Treatment Center in Green Bay; Family Health Associates in Chippewa Falls; HSHS Medical Group and Prevea Health
+In Wisconsin: HSHS St. Vincent Hospital, St. Vincent Home Health Care, St. Vincent Hospital Renal Dialysis Center and St. Mary’s Hospital Medical Center in Green Bay; HSHS St. Nicholas Hospital, St. Nicholas Home Health & Hospice and St. Nicholas Hospital Renal Dialysis Center in Sheboygan; HSHS St. Clare Memorial Hospital in Oconto Falls; HSHS Sacred Heart Hospital, Sacred Heart Heart & Vascular Center, Sacred Heart Obstetrics & Gynecology Clinic and Sacred Heart Behavioral Health Center in Eau Claire; and Sacred Heart Renal Dialysis Center in Eau Claire and Chippewa Falls; Sacred Heart Family Care in Arcadia and Osseo; St. Joseph’s Hospital and St. Joseph’s Home Health & Hospice in Chippewa Falls; St. Joseph’s Hospital Occupational Health and Medicine and St. Joseph’s Hospital Wound Care in Chippewa Falls and Eau Claire; LE Phillips-Libertas Treatment Center in Chippewa Falls; and Libertas Treatment Center in Green Bay; St. Clare Memorial Hospital affiliated Clinics, Prevea Health; and St. Gianna Clinic

-If you are unsure if your health care provider is part of this notice you may contact our Privacy Officer.
+If you are unsure if your health care provider is part of this notice or you have additional questions regarding our privacy policies you may contact our Privacy Officer.

 Each time you receive care, information may be documented electronically or on paper.
 The information we document includes identification and financial information as well as medical information such as your symptoms, diagnoses, test results, physical examination, and information about your treatment.
 This information allows us to: